DARTH-git/Course-Modularization/content/prework/_index.markdown

 type: docs
 ---

-This site is the official home for all information related to the Decision Modeling for Public Health workshop hosted by and [the DARTH workgroup](http://darthworkgroup.com/).
-This is the place to find all the information you'll need to get the most out of this workshop, including software, R packages, and additional resources.
+This site is the official home for all information related to the Health Economic Modelling in `R` for Zorginstituut experts: a hands-on online training hosted by and [the DARTH workgroup](http://darthworkgroup.com/).
+This is the place to find all the information you'll need to get the most out of this workshop, including software, `R` packages, and additional resources.

 ## Orientation